 Marguerite Haye joined us as a columnist toward the end of 2015.
-Her role has since expanded and she is one of our volunteer core team members as Associate Editor, running the EHCP Transfer Clinic, administering Ask IPSEA and generally being indispensable!
+Her role has since expanded and she is one of our volunteer core team members as Associate Editor, administering Ask IPSEA and generally being indispensable!

 We're very excited to have Marguerite as a columnist and hope she will bring lots of examples of good practice that parents can be empowered by and practitioners can learn from.